 Hazardous facilities located outside of town boundaries can also be of concern to Shutesbury.
 The Vermont Yankee nuclear power plant is located on the Connecticut River in Vernon, Vermont, near the Vermont/Massachusetts border.
 In January 2010, the facility notified the Vermont Department of Health that samples taken in November 2009 from a ground water monitoring well on site contained tritium.
 This finding signals an unintended release of radioactive material into the environment.
-Testing has shown that contaminated groundwater has leaked into the Connecticut River, though tritium levels in the river have remained below the lower limit of detection.74
+Testing has shown that contaminated groundwater has leaked into the Connecticut River, though tritium levels in the river have remained below the lower limit of detection.

 On August 27, 2013, Entergy, then-owner of Vermont Yankee, announced that Vermont Yankee would cease operations at the end of 2014 for economic reasons.
 Vermont Yankee officially disconnected from the grid on December 29, 2014.
 The reactor was manually shut down without incident.
 Transfer of all Vermont Yankee spent fuel from the reactor to the spent fuel pool was completed on January 12, 2015.
 The transfer of all Vermont Yankee spent fuel to dry cask storage was completed on August 1, 2018.
-On December 6, 2018, the Vermont Public Utilities Commission (PUC) approved Entergy's sale of Vermont Yankee to subsidiaries of NorthStar Group Services, Inc., as a means of completing the decommissioning and site restoration on an accelerated schedule.75
+On December 6, 2018, the Vermont Public Utilities Commission (PUC) approved Entergy's sale of Vermont Yankee to subsidiaries of NorthStar Group Services, Inc., as a means of completing the decommissioning and site restoration on an accelerated schedule.

 The Yankee Atomic Electric Company (YAEC) stores spent nuclear fuel from the former Yankee Rowe nuclear facility, which operated for over three decades as a power generating facility until 1992.
 The plant was disassembled and officially decommissioned in 2007.
 However, spent fuel from the plant's operation is still stored on site adjacent to the Sherman Reservoir on the Deerfield River.
 The fuel is stored in Nuclear Regulatory Commission - approved dry canisters and casks made of steel and concrete, which are placed on a concrete pad on the site.
 The stored fuel is monitored 24 hours a day.
 The fuel storage site is within the inundation zone for the Harriman Dam, which is located approximately 6.5 miles upstream from the site.
-According to the YAEC's website, the type of container that the fuel is stored in has been tested to withstand submersion under 50 feet of water for 8 hours, among other safety tests.
-76 https://publicservice.vermont.gov/content/nuclear_decommissioning_citizens_advisory_panel_ndcap/history.
+According https://publicservice.vermont.gov/content/nuclear\decommissioning\citizens\advisory\panel\ndcap/history.
 Accessed July 6, 2019.